Jaaaas/Sinfonia/README.md

 We will divide the functionality for the two main entities described above.

 #### ConnectionCore
 ConnectionCore allows you to establish the first connection to the database.
-It is possible to establish a connection to the database through a json file where we will find the configuration parameters.
+It is to do it through a json file where we will find the configuration parameters.

 ```java
 ConnectionCore cc = new ConnectionCore().openConnectionToDB("AbsolutePath/To/ConfigDatabase.json");